-With reference to the use of 1880-1900Mhz band for digital CTS and its interference possibilities into the adjacent cellular bands, as indicated in this paper at 2.8.3 there are plenty of documented studies on this subject as well as practical implementation in the developed world to indicate that adjacent band(cellular) interference issues do not exist.All over the world, including America and Europe, DECT systems are co-existing with cellular systems both in the 1880-1900Mhz and 1910-1920Mhz band.
+Answer: With reference to the use of 1880-1900 MHz band for digital CTS and its interference possibilities into the adjacent cellular bands, as indicated in this paper at 2.8.3 there are plenty of documented studies on this subject as well as practical implementations to indicate that interference issues from the adjacent band (cellular) do not exist.
+All over the world, including America and Europe, DECT systems co-exist with cellular systems both in the 1880-1900 MHz and 1910-1920 MHz band.